SprintHive/onboarding/README.md

 # Onboarding

-The on boarding process at SprintHive
+Welcome to the on boarding process at SprintHive.

 # The employee input forms

+Fill in the employee forms and send them to Karen along with a copy of your id document.
+See the forms directory for pdfs.

 # Account Setup

 Google account
 Trello
 Slack
 Github
+Nuclino

 ## AWS SprintHive